-Above everything that I said, Tohoku houses natural wonders that are undeniably awe-inspiring!
+Above everything I said, Tohoku houses natural wonders that are undeniably awe-inspiring!
 Yet, they could be a bit scary sometimes.
 Without further ado, here are the wondrous natural attractions we can see in the Japanese region of Tohoku:

 Zao Snow Monsters